-The Board and Executive Leadership Team are committed to workforce diversity, and consider it an investment in the creation of a sustainable business capable of delivering long term shareholder value.
+The Board and Executive Leadership Team are committed to workforce diversity and inclusion, and consider it an investment in the creation of a sustainable business capable of delivering long term shareholder value.

-REA Group's Diversity Policy includes requirements for the Board to establish measurable objectives towards achieving gender equality and diversity.
-The Board will assess and report annually on the diversity objectives and the progress towards achieving them.
-A copy of the Diversity Policy is available on the REA Group website.
+REA Group's Diversity and Inclusion Policy includes requirements for the Board to establish measurable objectives towards achieving gender equality and a diverse and inclusive culture.
+The Board assesses and reports annually the diversity and inclusion objectives and the progress towards achieving them.
+A copy of the Diversity and Inclusion Policy is available on the REA Group website.

-Below is a summary of progress achieved against REA's diversity objectives in the 2017 financial year:
+Below is a summary of progress achieved against REA's diversity and inclusion objectives in the 2018 financial year: